arroyo lighthouse

 Caguas, Puerto Rico

-Caguas, Puerto Rico City of the Turabo Caguas (KAH-gwahs) is known as the “City of the Turabo” because it is spread out along the Turabo River valley.
-The city is also known as “the criollo city” or “the heart of Boriquén”.
-The festivities are celebrated near December 24 in honor of the Sweet Name of Jesus.
-The municipality is located in the central eastern part of the island in the geographical subregion called the Caguas or the Turabo River valley.
-It is bordered on the north by San Juan and Trujillo Alto; on the south by Cayey and San Lorenzo; on the east by Gurabo and San Lorenzo; and...
+Caguas, Puerto Rico City of the Turabo Caguas (KAH-gwahs) is known as the “City of Turabo” because it stretches along the Turabo Valley, considered the heart of Boriquén.
+The city is also referred to as the “Criollo City” due to its rich cultural history and traditions.
+Its patron saint festivals are celebrated around December 24 in honor of the Dulce Nombre de Jesús (Sweet Name of Jesus).
+This municipality is located in the central-eastern region of Puerto Rico, in the subregion called the Caguas Interior Valley, better known as the Turabo Valley.
+It borders San Juan and Trujillo Alto to the north; Cayey and San Lorenzo to the south;...

 Canóvanas, Puerto Rico